-The year of 2020 has seen a sea change in the market and economic conditions.
+The year has seen a sea of change in the market and the economy.

-More people are starting their own businesses while others are seeking out investment opportunities that can help them mitigate low interest rates and ride out the volatile stock market.
+Some people are starting their businesses, while others are seeking investment opportunities that can help them ride out the volatile stock market.

-If you’re looking to start or invest in a company, it’s important to enter a booming industry.
-So, what are the most profitable and the fastest growing industries in the U.S.?
+If you’re looking to start or invest in a company, it’s important to enter the right industry.
+So, what are the best industries to invest in this year?

-Here are some of the top industries in the U.S. right now that are on track to becoming the most profitable:
+Here are some of the top industries in the U.S. and worldwide right now that are on track to become the most profitable.

 Biotechnology refers to the science that manipulates living organisms to create commercial products.

-According to Grand View Research, the global biotechnology market size is expected to reach $727.1 billion by 2025, at a compound annual growth rate (CAGR) of 7.4%.
-With such high potential and growth rate, no wonder the industry is attracting many entrepreneurs and investors.
+According to Grand View Research, the global biotechnology market is expected to reach $2.44 trillion by 2028, at a compound annual growth rate (CAGR) of 15.83%.
+With such a high potential and growth rate, no wonder the industry is attracting many entrepreneurs and investors.